 - Heart Failure including new heart failure or worsening of heart failure you already have.
 Symptoms include shortness of breath, swelling of your ankles or feet, or sudden weight gain.

 - Allergic Reactions.
-Signs of an allergic reaction include a skin rash, swelling of the face, tongue, lips, or throat, or trouble breathing.
+Signs of an allergic reaction include a skin rash, swelling or itching of the face, tongue, lips, or throat, or trouble breathing.